Vetal0205/racket_prefix_calculator_project/devlog.md

 Implemented eval-expr and altered process-line function to update history after evaluation.
 At this moment, all functionality is complete, but further refinement is needed.
 Next step is custom error structures.

+## 5:37 PM

+Added custom error structure calc-error, and substituted (error "...") calls with it.
+Now i have error handling with customized output.
+Everything else, that was not covered by this structure (like hardware errors), i catched using exn:fail structure in with-handlers function.